lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 \< ToDo: This section should be aligned with {{sect-4.3}} of this document and RFC 4211 Section 4.
 It should potentially be restructured and updated for better readability.
-It could be sorted like RFC 4211 Section 4 based on the capabilities of the keys.
-As discussed at interim-2022-lamps-02 the authors wait for the definition of proof-of-possession for KEM keys.
->
+Also some inconsistencies in Section 5.2.8.3 resulting from the update of RFC2510 to RFC4210 should be fixed. >

 If the certification request is for a key pair that supports signing , then the proof-of-possession of the private signing key is demonstrated through